 - Foster excellence in the work of lawyers, paralegals and other legal professionals.

-A priority for the LFO is improving access to justice for disadvantaged groups.
+A priority for the Foundation is improving access to justice for disadvantaged groups.

-The LFO achieves its objectives through a variety of grants, fellowships, scholarships, and awards in addition to annual payments to Legal Aid Ontario.
+The Foundation achieves its objectives through a variety of grants, fellowships and awards in addition to annual payments to Legal Aid Ontario.

-The LFO also administers the Class Proceedings Fund to support the independent Class Proceedings Committee.
+The Foundation also administers the Class Proceedings Fund to support the independent Class Proceedings Committee.
 That Fund provides financial assistance to parties involved in class action lawsuits in the public interest.

-- The LFO is a non-profit organization, created by statute in 1974.
+- The Law Foundation of Ontario is a non-profit organization, created by statute in 1974.

-- A five-person volunteer board of trustees governs the LFO, supported by a staff team.
+- A five-person volunteer board of trustees governs the Foundation, supported by a staff team.

 - The Law Society appoints three trustees.
 The Attorney General of Ontario appoints the other two.
 Trustees are independent from the bodies that appoint them.

-- The LFO’s main source of revenue is interest from lawyers’ and paralegals’ mixed trust accounts.
+- The Foundation’s main source of revenue is interest from lawyers’ and paralegals’ mixed trust accounts.

 - By law, the LFO gives 75% of this revenue after operating expenses to Legal Aid Ontario.